Claim: A man was burned to death attempting to rescue his dog from a boiling hot spring.

 Kirwan was indeed in very bad shape.
 He was blind, and when another park visitor tried to remove one of his shoes, his skin (which was already peeling everywhere) came off with it.
 He sustained third-degree burns to 100% of his body, including his head, and died the following morning at a Salt Lake City hospital.
 (Moosie did not survive, either.)

 Perhaps David Allen Kirwan didn't realize just how hot the thermal springs really are, perhaps he didn't consider the deadly effect submersion in water of such temperatures would have on him, or perhaps blind emotion drove him to act without taking even the briefest moment to consider his own safety.
 Foolish, brave, rash, or otherwise, can any of us imagine a circumstance, no matter how dire, under which would willingly dive head-first into a pool of boiling water?

-Updates: A mere three days after we published this page, yet another (non-fatal) incident of this type occurred in Yellowstone when a 39-year-old tourist from Washington state entered a thermal pool in an attempt to rescue a dog which had bolted from his family's motor home and jumped into the scalding waters.
+Updates: Yet another (non-fatal) incident of this type occurred in Yellowstone in 2001 when a 39-year-old tourist from Washington state entered a thermal pool in an attempt to rescue a dog which had bolted from his family's motor home and jumped into the scalding waters.
 The man was fortunate to have suffered only second-degree burns and was released from the hospital the next day.

 On 10 October 2014, another man was hospitalized in Reno after he jumped into a hot spring at Black Rock Desert in an effort to save a dog from the scalding waters:

 Firefighters received a call at about 4 p.m. of a man jumping into the Double Hot Springs at Black Rock Desert, Fire Chief Willard Gooch said.

 The man was taken to Renown Regional Medical Center via Care Flight, Gooch said.
 The extent of his injuries was not immediately known.